 - Ensure that highly mobile Utah citizens are able to access and utilize the State’s online services and information regardless of the platform they choose to utilize

 Utah workers have been using mobile devices for many years, these include cell phones, laptop computers, PDAs, etc. With the advent of smarter devices in recent years, the way users access state computing resources has changed dramatically.
-The Department of Technology Services must continue to adapt its support and development resources in order the meet the demands of these changes.
+The Division of Technology Services must continue to adapt its support and development resources in order the meet the demands of these changes.

 As of March 2013, Utah already has made a significant amount of progress in adapting to this new environment.
 Utah was the first state to develop an iPhone app as well as the first state government to pioneer the use of mobile-friendly responsive design in its web portal.
 Many other state and local governments have adapted Utah’s iPad Guide to help users adapt to tablet-based computing.
 Although Utah has been a leader in several important areas of mobile computing, much remains to be done.
 This strategy identifies gaps and opportunities in Utah’s mobile environment and provides a roadmap for progressing towards a more comprehensive and effective mobile future.

 Creating an Environment that Supports Mobility

 In order to create a sustainable, mobile architecture that meets the needs of Utah state agencies, business, and the public at large, the state must adapt the technology architecture in multiple areas, in particular:

 - the use and selection of mobile devices by state employees

 - leveraging and enhancing the state’s cloud strategy and resources

 - technical support for internal and external users

 - coordination and training of development resources

 The Division of Technology Services recognizes its role in supporting technology that meets the needs of state agencies and employees.
 With the rapid evolution towards increased use of mobile technologies, DTS is committed to helping its customers achieve the greatest benefit from their use of mobile devices and services.